Generic Name: belimumab (be LIM ue mab)

 What should I avoid while using Benlysta?

 Do not receive a "live" vaccine while using Benlysta.
-The vaccine may not work as well during this time, and may not fully protect you from disease.
-Live vaccines include measles, mumps, rubella (MMR), polio, rotavirus, typhoid, yellow fever, varicella (chickenpox), zoster (shingles), and nasal flu (influenza) vaccine.
+The vaccine may not work as well and may not fully protect you from disease.
+Live vaccines include measles, mumps, rubella (MMR), polio, rotavirus, typhoid, yellow fever, varicella (chickenpox), and zoster (shingles).

 Benlysta side effects

-Some people receiving a Benlysta injection have had a reaction to the infusion (when the medicine is injected into the vein).
-Tell your caregiver right away if you feel anxious, nauseated, light-headed, itchy, or have trouble breathing, severe headache, or skin redness and swelling.
+Some side effects may occur during the injection.
+Tell your caregiver if you feel anxious, nauseated, light-headed, itchy, or have trouble breathing, severe headache, or skin redness and swelling.